 Consider the variety of interests you have, including academic, professional and leisure.
 What do you like to do for fun?
 What was your favorite summer job or volunteer activity?
 What classes do you seek out for electives?
 All of these considerations may be relevant when considering potential careers.

 Personality refers to your natural traits, including the way you like to gather information, make decisions, work with others, and organize your daily life.
 They also have a favorite way of organizing information and making decisions.
 When you understand your personality, you can make career decisions that suit you.

 Many of the skills you have acquired throughout your life – from jobs, internships, classes, hobbies, volunteer experiences, sports, almost anything – are transferable to the world of work.
 Understanding and articulating your skills is an essential part of developing a career plan, writing cover letters, and interviewing with employers.
 The following exercise will help you recognize your transferable skills.

-Explore these exercises (Georgetown University and Princeton):
+Explore these exercises (Georgetown University and Portland State):

 Outside factors can also influence your career decisions.
 Taking the time to understand how you've been influenced by family, friends, learning and volunteer experiences, teachers, cultural context, and more can lead to greater self-awareness.
 Considering the environment in which you were raised can also provide clues about what is most important to you and why.